gatsbyjs/gatsby/packages/gatsby-source-graphql/README.md

 - [Example website](https://using-gatsby-source-graphql.netlify.app/)
 - [Example website source](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-gatsby-source-graphql)

-This source plugin does _not_ support incremental builds or preview currently on Gatsby Cloud so be aware that build times will be signficantly slower than regular source plugins as the size of your site goes past a hundred or so pages.
+This source plugin does **not** support [cloud builds](https://support.gatsbyjs.com/hc/en-us/articles/360053099253-Gatsby-Builds-Full-Incremental-and-Cloud) or preview currently on Gatsby Cloud.
+Please be aware that build times will be signficantly slower than regular source plugins as the size of your site goes past a hundred or so pages.

 ## Install